 Your conveyancing lawyer is likely to suggest that you should discharge the service charge as you normally would because all rents and maintenance invoices will be allotted as part of the financial calculations for completion monies, so you will be reimbursed by the purchaser for the period running from after the completion date to the next payment date.
 Most managing agents will not acknowledge the buyer until the service charges have been paid and are up to date, so it is important for both buyer and seller for the seller to show that they are up to date.
 Having a clear account will assist your cause and will leave you no worse off financially.

-I purchased a 2 bed flat in Brighton, conveyancing was carried out in 2001.
-Can you please calculate a probable premium for a statutory lease extension?
-Similar flats in Brighton with a long lease are worth £197,000.
-The average or mid-range amount of ground rent is £55 levied per year.
-The lease ceases on 21st October 2073
+I am the registered owner of a ground floor flat in Brighton, conveyancing was carried out in 2004.
+Can you shed any light on how much the price could be for a 90 year extension to my lease?
+Corresponding flats in Brighton with an extended lease are worth £186,000.
+The ground rent is £55 invoiced annually.
+The lease expires on 21st October 2074

-With just 55 years left to run the likely cost is going to be between £31,400 and £36,200 as well as professional fees.
+You have 51 years left to run we estimate the premium for your lease extension to span between £30,400 and £35,200 as well as professional fees.

-The suggested premium range above a general guide to costs for extending a lease, but we cannot give you a more accurate figure in the absence of detailed due diligence.
+The suggested premium range above a general guide to costs for renewing a lease, but we cannot give you the actual costs without more comprehensive due diligence.
 Do not use this information in a Notice of Claim or as an informal offer.
-There may be additional concerns that need to be considered and you obviously should be as accurate as possible in your negotiations.
-Please do not move forward based on this information before getting professional advice.
+There are no doubt additional issues that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
+You should not take any other action placing reliance on this information without first seeking the advice of a professional.